 - Paperback ISBN:

-Angelo Basile, a Chemical Engineer, is a senior Researcher at the ITM-CNR where is responsible of the researches related to both the ultra-pure hydrogen production and CO2 capture using Pd-based Membrane Reactors.
-Angelo Basile’s h-index is 42, with 258 document results, cited by 2279 documents and 4478 total citations in the subject area: Energy, Chemical Engineering, Materials Science, Chemistry, Environmental Science, Engineering (www.scopus.com – Feb.
+Angelo Basile, a Chemical Engineer, is a senior Researcher at the ITM-CNR where he is responsible for research related to both the ultra-pure hydrogen production and CO2 capture using Pd-based Membrane Reactors.
+As of 2014, he also holds a full professor of Chemical Engineering Processes.
+Professor Basile’s h-index is 42, with 258 document results, cited by 2279 documents and 4478 total citations in the subject area: Energy, Chemical Engineering, Materials Science, Chemistry, Environmental Science, Engineering (www.scopus.com – Feb.
 15, 2018).
-Basile has 140 scientific papers in peer to peer journals and 230 papers in international congresses; editor/author of more than 40 scientific books and 100 chapters on international books on membrane science and technology; 6 Italian patents, 2 European patents and 5 worldwide patents.
+He has 140 scientific papers in peer to peer journals and 230 papers in international congresses; editor/author of more than 40 scientific books and 100 chapters on international books on membrane science and technology; 6 Italian patents, 2 European patents and 5 worldwide patents.
 He is referee of 116 int. scientific journals and Member of the Editorial Board of 22 of them.
-Basile is also Editor associate of the Int.
+Professor Basile is also Editor associate of the Int.
 J. Hydrogen Energy and of the Asia-Pacific J. Chem.
 Eng., moreover Editor-in.-chief of the Int.
-J. Membrane Science & Technol. and Editor-in-chief of Membrane Processes (Applications), a section of the international journal Membranes: Basile also prepared 25 special issues on membrane science and technology for many international journals (IJHE, Chem Eng.
+J. Membrane Science & Technol. and Editor-in-chief of Membrane Processes (Applications), a section of the international journal Membranes.
+Professor Basile also prepared 25 special issues on membrane science and technology for many international journals (IJHE, Chem Eng.
 J., Cat.
 Today, etc.).
 He participated to and was/is responsible of many national and international projects on membrane reactors and membrane science.
-Basile served as Director of the ITM-CNR during the period Dec.
+Professor Basile served as Director of the ITM-CNR during the period Dec.
 2008 – May 2009.
 In the last years, he was tutor of 30 Thesis for master and Ph.D. students at the Chemical Engineering Department of the University of Calabria (Italy).
-From 2014, Basile is Full Professor of Chemical Engineering Processes.

 Senior Researcher, Institute on Membrane Technology (ITM), Italian National Research Council (CNR), University of Calabria, Rende, Italy